Ad Inventory Explained: What It Is and Why It Matters

 How to buy ad inventory?

-Depending on their campaign goals and budget, advertisers can buy ad inventory through RTB, programmatic direct deals, private marketplaces (PMPs), or direct sales with publishers.
+Advertisers can buy ad inventory through RTB, programmatic direct deals, private marketplaces (PMPs), or direct sales with publishers, depending on their campaign goals and budget.